sillsdev/TheCombine/docs/docker_deploy/README.md

 # Deploy *TheCombine* In Docker Containers

-This document describes how to deploy *TheCombine* to a target machine in Docker containers.
-This method will replace the initial method of installing *TheCombine* directly on the target machine.
+This document describes how to install the framework that is needed to deploy *TheCombine* to a target machine in Docker containers.

 <table>
 <tr>